Damans227/BlogV1/_posts/2021-03-13-Getting-started-with-docker-java.md

 <h1 id="Overview">1.
 Overview</h1>

 I have been using docker for containerizing my apps for a while now.
-As an inherent developer, I have had this urge to develop a Docker Client of my own to automate the process of containerization.
-So, recently I decided to take up on a personal project to develop an end to end application with GUI that would connect with Docker Daemon and execute the Docker CLI commands based on user input through a Dashboard.
+As an inherent developer, I have had this urge to develop a custom Docker Client to simplify and streamline the process of containerization.
+So, recently I decided to take up a personal project and develop an end to end application with an intuitive graphical user interface (GUI) that can connect with Docker Daemon on the backend and execute Docker CLI commands based on the user input received via a centralized Dashboard.

 <blockquote>
 Although, I am still working on this app, but when I was exploring the Docker-Java API available out there, I ended up writing a simple JAVA utility that can deploy a container for you in just few clicks.
 Lemme walk you through this journey of mine.